Lednerb/bilberry-hugo-theme/README.md

 data upload to Algolia index if you host your Bilberry theme-based website on Netlify.

 ### Keyboard Shortcuts
-If you want to start a search on your blog simply type `s` and the search menu will open.
+Type `s` to open the navigation bar and set focus to the search input field.

-To close it again you can enter `esc` at any time.
+To remove focus, press the `Esc` key.

 ### Post Types
 Bilberry comes with a bunch of predefined post types.